TehLeo/junion/docs/wiki/structs.md

 **Design**

 * Ability to define struct types with similar syntax to a class.
+[Implemented]
 * Struct types can not inherit or be inherited from.
+[Not enforced.]
-* ability to use constructors
+* ability to use constructors [To be implemented.]
-* ability to use non-static methods
+* ability to use non-static methods [To be implemented.]
-* struct & field memory alignment
+* struct & field memory alignment [Implemented.]
-* no runtime type information
+* no runtime type information [Implemented.]
-* no memory overhead for data storage except for alignment
+* no memory overhead for data storage except for alignment [Implemented for structs without Java objects.]
-* automatic memory alignment, optionally allow specifying custom memory layout
+* automatic memory alignment, optionally allow specifying custom memory layout [Implemented.]
-* performance similar to primitive types
+* performance similar to primitive types [Implemented.]

 **Memory Layout**

 Example:
 ```java
 @Struct